sarah-dennis/extended-lubrication-theory/README.md

 3. Run the script compare.py

-    - plots the l2 norm relative error for pressure and for velocity
+    - The l2 norm relative error for pressure and for velocity are plotted

-    - adjust plot_2D in graphics.py to set y_lim, x_lim, and legend location as needed
+    - Adjust the plot_2D method in graphics.py to set y_lim, x_lim, and legend location as needed